-Grading System- Faculty members will award the following grades to students.
+Faculty members will award the following grades to students.
 The Quality points for each grade are listed below.

-Α 4.0 93-100 B + 3.3 87-89 C + 2.3 77-79 D + 1.3 67-69 F Below 60 А- 3.7 90-92 B 3.0 83-86 С 2.0 75-76 D 1.0 63-66 В- 2.7 80-82 C- 1.7 70-74 D- 0.7 60-62
+A 4.0 93-100 A- 3.7 90-92 B+ 3.3 87-89 B 3.0 83-86 B- 2.7 80-82 C+ 2.3 77-79 C 2.0 75-76 C- 1.7 70-74 D+ 1.3 67-69 D 1.0 63-66 D- 0.7 60-62 F 0 Below 60

-EXAMS/QUIZZES:
+EXAMS/QUIZZES

 - 1. It is the student's responsibility to contact the instructor the first day following the missed quiz/exam in order to arrange for a possible make-up quiz/exam. - 2.
 All in-class quiz/exam must be made during the next classroom day. - 3.
 All internet-based quizzes must be completed by the due date posted and cannot be taken once the due date has passed. - 4.
-Exams or quizzes will be corrected and returned by the faculty member at the next scheduled class if at all possible.
+Exams or quizzes will be corrected and returned by the faculty member at the next scheduled class if possible.
 The faculty member will review the exam or quiz with any student by appointment.
 ALL exams and quizzes remain the property of the faculty member and the Surgical Technology Program. - 5.
 Failure to comply with stated policy will result in a grade of zero for that quiz/exam.
 See the requirements listed under each syllabus.

-FINAL EXAMS:
+FINAL EXAMS

 There is no make-up for final exams.
 A Final exam is a cumulative exam given during the College final examination period.
-One is ineligible to continue in the program if any final exam is not taken.
+One is ineligible to continue in the program if any final exam is not taken on the specified date and time.

-BASIC LIFE SUPPORT (BLS):
+BASIC LIFE SUPPORT (BLS)

 Surgical Technology students are required to obtain American Heart Association Basic Life Support (BLS) for Healthcare Provider certification prior to the start of the school year.
 Attending clinical externship is not allowed without proof of certification.
 Students must maintain BLS certification throughout the program of study.
-Students are required to provide their current BLS card at the start of the school year and as soon as certification expires.
+Students are required to provide their current BLS card at the start of the school year and as soon as the certification expires.

-ACADEMIC WARNING POLICY:
+ACADEMIC WARNING POLICY

 When a student is having difficulty in either the theoretical or clinical component of a course, the student will be referred to the Student Support Center.
-A warning/probation will be given at any time during the program if there is no progress in the academic component.
+A warning/probation will be given at any time during the semester if there is no progress in the academic component.
 The student will be notified in writing or by meeting with the course instructor for specific recommendations and/or improvement in the identified area(s).
 Forms must be read and signed by both the student and faculty person.
 The student will retain a signed copy, and a copy will be forwarded to the program director.